Mentor Resources & Frequently Asked Questions:

 When will I be assigned my mentees?
 Mentee assignments will be shared in July.

 When will I begin working with my mentees?
 Once incoming first year students are assigned to Completion Coaches and mentoring groups.
-These support professionals will be connected with the students during the “Countdown to College” program.
+These support professionals will be connected with the students during the “Countdown 2 College” program.
 There the engagement begins.
 Mentors will continue to support students throughout the semester from that point.

 What will I discuss with my mentees during our meetings?
 It’s always best to start with checking in with students to see how their week went.
 From there, please follow the topics listed on the First Year Engagement Plan.
 Review topics listed under the mentor section.
 If students need to discuss more pressing matters that is ok too, just be sure to make a note of this in your weekly documentation.
-Meetings don’t have to always be serious; you can also engage students in icebreakers or other virtual activities to engage them.
+Meetings don’t have to always be serious; you can also engage students in icebreakers or other social activities to engage them.

 I know someone who is a mentor/ I heard about the program; how do I sign up?
 First year students are ineligible to be mentors but, we are always recruiting for the next generation of Peer Mentor Leaders, if you have leadership ability and are at least a 2nd year student at Buffalo State College and would like to impact the next first year class in a positive way, we would love to have you.
 Let us know you're interested!

 I never mentored anyone before, will I be trained?
 In short, ABSOLUTELY!
 We want to ensure mentors feel comfortable with mentoring because this will help the program be more effective.
 Mentors will be trained prior to the start of the fall semester.
 We also suggest that mentors take the time to plan their group meetings before hosting them.
 Coaches will also periodically observe group meeting throughout the semester and share feedback with the mentors.
 If you ever need help with preparing for a meeting feel free to reach out to the Coach your team is assigned to.